mozilla-services/socorro/docs/tests/system_checklist.rst

 "Significant change" can mean any number of things, so this is just a template.
 You should do the following:

-1. Copy and paste the contents of this into a Google doc.
+1. Copy and paste the contents of this into a Google Doc, Etherpad, or whatever system you plan to use to keep track of status and outstanding issues.

-2. Go through the Google doc, remove things that don't make sense, and add additional things that are important.

-3. Uplift any changes via PR to this document.
+2. Go through what you copy-and-pasted, remove things that don't make sense, and add additional things that are important.
+(Please uplift any changes via PR to this document that are interesting.)

 Checklist